 Miller has been a competition judge for the Emmy Awards, New York; AIGA, Minneapolis; Ceba Awards, New York.
 She has been a board member for the Westchester Council For The Arts and an active member of the Art Director’s Club of New York and The American Institute of Graphic Arts.
 Miller is a keynote speaker across denominational lines and lecturer in a variety of academic arenas.

 She has notoriety and has been recognized as a national leader of minority rights and advocacy in the Graphic Design industry.
+Miller's accomplishments have been further recognized by the AIGA Design Profiles which feature design leaders having embraced Diversity, Equality,and Inclusion as as a part of their mission.
 Her published trade articles, “Black Designers: Missing In Action,” Print Magazine and “The Importance of Recognizing Cultural Diversity in Graphic Design,” Step By Step Magazine ushered industry awareness to minority concerns in the Design industry.
+Her most recent article, "Black Designers: Still Missing In Action" was published once again by Print Magazine as a cultural update to the Communications Design industry of today.

 She was featured in the Communication Design publication, Flash Magazine, “Cheryl D. Miller: Opening Doors for herself and others.”
 She brings that same spirit of advocacy to the ministry.
 Known as a “machete carrier,” she has won countless Design, Broadcast and Emmy Awards for her contributions to the Communication Design, Broadcast and Publishing Industries.